Dispatcher

-A dispatcher is a communications worker who receives and transmits information to coordinate operations of other personnel and vehicles carrying out a service.
+A dispatcher is a communications worker who dispatches, i.e., receives and transmits information to coordinate operations of other personnel and vehicles carrying out a service.
 Emergency organizations including police departments, fire departments, and emergency medical services departments as well as civilian organizations such as motorcycle couriers, taxicab providers, trucking companies, railroads, bus systems, and public utility companies, use dispatchers to relay information, direct personnel, and coordinate their operations.